orvigas/product-service/README.md

     <figcaption>Spring Boot Project should be unzipped and after loaded in your IDE.</figcaption>
 </figure>

-Load your project into your preferred IDE (I'm using <a href="https://www.jetbrains.com/es-es/idea/download/other.html">IntelliJ Idea CE</a>), download and unzip the project in your computer.
+Load your project into your preferred IDE (I'm using <a href="https://www.jetbrains.com/es-es/idea/download/other.html" target="_blank">IntelliJ Idea CE</a>), download and unzip the project in your computer.
 <figure>
     <img src="/readme-assets/intellij.png"